tiger154/prototype/README.md

 # prototype

-It's a prototype MVC project which include to explain how it works.
+It's a prototype MVC project which includes to explain how it works.

 /Index.php : main start file
 /Dispatcher.php : main start class